neemzy/patchwork/README.md

 - Define your project's PHP namespace in `composer.json` and `app/config/settings/common.yml`.
 - In the latter file, edit your app's title and short description.

-Finally, run `gulp` to have your browser open at the URL you have chosen above and a livereload server started, and start coding !
+Finally, run `gulp` at the application's root to have your browser open at the URL you have chosen above and a livereload server started, and start coding !

 ## Directory structure